 Q What is an Academic Sponsor and why do I need to list 3 scholarly sources in my application for credit?

 The Academic Sponsor is a Middlebury faculty member who agrees to act as the academic connector between your internship experience and learning explored during the internship.
 The academic sponsor must agree that the internship provides a worthwhile opportunity for the application of liberal arts learning.
-Their responsibilities will include working with the student to develop a plan tying the internship experience to the exploration of scholarly ideas, helping the student identify learning objectives and at least three scholarly sources to list in the application for credit, and signing the Academic Sponsor form to indicate willingness to guide the student and determine whether the post-internship academic work deserves credit.
+Their responsibilities will include working with the student to develop a plan tying the internship experience to the exploration of scholarly ideas, helping the student identify learning objectives and at least three scholarly sources to list in the application for credit, signing the Academic Sponsor form to indicate willingness to guide the student during the internship, and determining whether the post-internship academic work deserves credit.

 The three scholarly sources that you list in your application for credit will provide relevant academic content for your experience and should be incorporated into your final work (typically a research paper or journal) that you present to your Academic Sponsor.
 See samples here.